IRS Intensifies Efforts to Combat ERC Scams: Consider Getting a “Second Opinion”

 Rick Meyer

-Rick Meyer, CPA, MBA, MST, is a director at alliantgroup, a national firm that works with businesses and their CPAs to identify powerful government-sponsored tax credits and incentives.
-He is also a long-time member of the Illinois CPA Society and has served on various tax committees over the past 40+ years.
-He can be reached at rick.meyer@alliantgroup.com
+Rick Meyer, CPA, MBA, MST, is a long-time member of the Illinois CPA Society and has served on various tax committees for more than 45 years.
+He is a director for alliantgroup.

 More content by Rick Meyer: